top of page

 However, it is recommended that you should use these papers to test yourself on your subject knowledge and exam technique by writing your own answers.
 If you practise answering exam questions (particularly in timed conditions), you will soon have a clear idea of which topics you know, any gaps you need to fill and your own time management skills.

-An open book with a blue highlighter, yellow sticky notes and a pencil on it
+Open book with a blue highlighter, yellow sticky notes and a pencil on a wooden table.
+Text is visible, creating a studious mood.

 Revision guides and workbooks are designed to help you to become more familiar with the style, content and language of the exams and test your knowledge and skills.

-There are numerous GCSE English revision guides available so you need to ensure that they are relevant to the exam board you are studying, include clear study notes and examples and plenty of exam-style questions for every topic.
+There are numerous GCSE English revision guides available so you need to ensure they're relevant to the exam board you are studying, include clear study notes and examples and plenty of exam-style questions for every topic.

 I have used a few GCSE English revision textbooks with my students in the past and each of them have advantages.
 However, one of my favourites is the new CGP GCSE English Language & Literature AQA Complete Revision & Practice because it includes: